Last Updated on May 10, 2023 by Andrew Pirie

 Eating for higher Testosterone

-Testosterone is a male sex hormone that affects more than just sex drive.
+Testosterone is a male sex hormone that affects more than the just sex drive.

 Along with your doctor’s recommendations, you may consider potential testosterone-boosting foods as a natural complement to low T treatments.

 Two nutrients that are especially important to your diet are vitamin D and zinc.

 Tuna is rich in vitamin D, which has been linked to longer life and testosterone production.
 It’s also a heart-healthy, protein-rich food that’s low in calories.

 Whether you choose canned or fresh, eating this fish can be a natural way of boosting testosterone.
 A serving of tuna fulfills your daily vitamin D needs.